Magikland

-Magikland is one of the theme parks in the Philippines.
-It is located in Silay, Negros Occidental.
+Magikland is a Filipino amusement park located in Silay, Negros Occidental.
 It is also known as the first outdoor theme park in the Visayas.
 The park is owned and operated by Aton Land and Leisure, Inc.

 History

 The theme park was founded by Atty.
 Simplicio Palanca, the chairman of the board of Aton Land and Leisure, Inc. Palanca was known as the "Mr. Showman" in the province, on account of his taste in the predilection towards the entertainment; in fact, Palanca owned theaters before.
 It was his dream to establish the theme park, to give happiness and entertainment to all the Negrosanons.
 Subsequently, Reynaldo Bantug, president of the Aton Land and Leisure Inc., former 3rd District Representative Albee Benitez, Willy Au, and others, helped Palanca to build the first Filipino Theme Park in the country.

 Construction

 In April 2017, the groundbreaking and 12 rides were transpired and installed.
 The construction was assisted by the IAAPA (International Association of Amusement Parks and Attraction) and PHILAAPA (Philippines Association of Amusement Parks and Attractions) to make sure everything is well-designed according to the management's plan.
-Magikland is built granting its utmost safety measures, which the management hired well-trained technicians to maintain and ensure the safety of all the newly-installed rides.
+Magikland is built granting its utmost safety measures, which the management hired well-trained technicians to maintain and ensure the safety of all the newly installed rides.
 On September 27, 2019, the soft-opening of the theme park betided.

 Its operations were temporarily halted sometime in 2020 due to the COVID-19 pandemic.
-It resumed operations on November 14, 2020 with appropriate health protocols implemented as precautionary measures against COVID-19.
+It resumed operations on November 14, 2020, with appropriate health protocols implemented as precautionary measures against COVID-19.